 Searching for the right backpack online can be tough.
 How will it fit?
-Will it be large enough, light enough, have enough pockets?
-All of these are important questions, and it can be hard to figure out which pack is best suited for your specific needs.
-In this review, we have focused in on what we found to be the most essential components of an exceptional pack.
-We compared the top models on the market and figured out each packs' strengths and weaknesses in to following categories: comfort, weight, suspension, ease of use, and feature set.
+Is it large enough, light enough, have enough pockets?
+All of these are essential questions.
+In this review, we focus on the critical components in an exceptional pack.
+We compared the top models on the market and figured out each packs' strengths and weaknesses in the following categories: comfort, weight, suspension, ease of use, and feature set.

-Remember that some of these decisions and proclamations we have made are subjective, so it is important to have your preferences as you read through this review.
-It is also important to try the pack on and have it sized professionally, in person, to guarantee a proper fit.
-This is especially important when you consider the amount of money some of these packs cost — it is an investment.
 Each model we tested is different, with a design and feature set that caters to one specific use.
-Some are best for backpacking or traveling, some are ultralight weight, some carry heavy loads better than others, and some have tons of pockets while others are simple.
-Consider the length of your typical trip, the size of your load, and the environments you will be using the pack in to narrow in on the right pack for you.
+Some are best for backpacking or traveling; some are ultralightweight, some carry heavy loads better than others, some have tons of pockets and others are simple.
+Consider the length of your typical trip, the size of your average load, and the environments you will be in to narrow in on the right pack for you.

-There is a diverse range of backpacking styles, and by deciding what style you prefer, you will narrow your choices toward backpacks that specifically suit your needs.
-Among the styles of backpacking are short distance or long distance, high mileage trips, overnight, weekend, or weeklong trips, and thru-hiking.
+There's a wide range of backpacking styles.
+By deciding which you prefer, you will narrow your choices toward backpacks that suit your needs.
+Consider whether you like to go short or long distance trip and whether you prefer overnight, weekend, or weeklong trips.
+If you're thru-hiking, you'll want to consider the weight that you'll be hauling that whole way.
 Each is unique to personal style and geographical parameters.

-Some hikers prefer to spend their time moving slow and steady, not focused on covering a lot of distance.
-This style of backpacking is leisurely and typically allows plenty of time for photographing, breaks while hiking, and time to rest around camp.
+Some hikers prefer to move slow and steady and aren't focused on covering a lot of distance.
+This style of backpacking is leisurely and typically allows plenty of time for photography, breaks, and rest time around camp.
 This hiker goes out for any length of time, from an overnight trip to a thru-hike.
-There is less concern for lightweight gear, and this hiker can afford in both time and energy to carry an extra pound or two.
+There is less concern for lightweight gear, and this hiker can afford to carry an extra pound or two in both time and energy.

-While all backpacking can be considered leisurely, this specific style covers shorter distances per day and typically enjoys shorter length trips overall.
+This specific style covers shorter distances per day and typically enjoys shorter length trips overall.
 This style of backpacking may be much more open to different backpack designs and features.
-Any of the women's specific backpacking packs reviewed would suit this comfortable style (relative to pack load weight).
-It comes down to personal preferences on comfort and organization to choose the most suitable pack.
+Any of the women's specific backpacking packs reviewed would suit this style.
+It comes down to personal preferences on comfort and organization to choose the most suitable model.

 Light and Fast

-Light and fast is another style of backpacking, and it entirely opposes the slow and steady leisure hiker.
-This style is very concerned with weight and the ability to cover distances either over a short or long time frame.
+Light and fast style entirely opposes the slow and steady leisure hiker.
+These hikers are very concerned with weight and the ability to cover distances quickly.
 This hiker may sacrifice some luxuries in the name of carrying a lighter weight pack and less gear.
-Whether hiking 50 miles in 5 days or 2000 miles in 5 months, this hiker pays most attention to weight and suspension to remain comfortable and unrestrained for going the distance.
-Models like the Osprey Aura AG 65 and The North Face Banchee are suitable options for the light and fast backpacker.
+Whether hiking 50 miles in 5 days or 2,000 miles in 5 months, this hiker pays most attention to cutting down on weight and optimizing suspension to remain comfortable and unrestrained for going the distance.
+Models like the Osprey Aura AG 65 and the Gregory Octal are suitable for the light and fast backpacker.

-And then there are thru-hikers, who backpack over long distances over an extended period, typically from the start to end of a particular trail, such as the Appalachian Trail or the Pacific Crest Trail.
+And then there are thru-hikers, who backpack long distances over an extended period, typically from the start to the end of a particular trail, like the Appalachian Trail or the Pacific Crest Trail.
 Like the light and fast style, the thru-hiker is typically aware of gear weight.
 This style requires more preparation and planning than a leisurely trip or even a weeklong trip.
 Thru-hikers tend to seek simplicity and organizational capabilities with great suspension, as the packs will be worn for an extended period.
-In regards to the women's specific backpacking pack review, the Lowe Alpine Manaslu, or the Osprey Aura AG 65 are worthy thru-hiker options, both offering distinctly different features.
-The Aura AG is light in weight and versatile under a light to heavy pack weight while the Ariel is slightly heavier in weight and ideal for carrying more gear, with more organization.

 You may find yourself seeking a fusion of one or many of these backpacking styles.
 By determining your style(s), you can narrow your options down by size, weight, and organizational needs.